FirebaseExtended/reactfire/README.md

 Hooks, Context Providers, and Components that make it easy to interact with Firebase.

+---

+> **WARNING**: This branch is the work in progress for version 4 of ReactFire.
+[You can find version 3 here](https://github.com/firebaseextended/reactfire/tree/v3), if you're looking for documentation or to contribute to stable.

+---

 ## What is ReactFire?

 - **Easy realtime updates for your function components** - Hooks